bytewvr/blog/_posts/2023-01-01-Memory layout in Python.md

 00007fd9ee424ae5 0000000000000000        | <state flags>     <0 address>
 0061616161616161                         | <data>
 ```
 Using C under the hood, the string is also zero terminated.
-This shows in the 7th qword that consists of 7 `0x61` with a trailing `0x00`.
+This shows in the 7th QWORD that consists of 7 `0x61` with a trailing `0x00`.
 ## Lists
 Turning to lists,
 ```python